Kaya Gonzalez & Áureas Mx

 Kaya González is a communications expert and cultural manager dedicated to advancing equity and justice.
 She serves as the Sociocultural Manager of Àureas MX, a grassroots organization supporting migrant women along the U.S.-Mexico border through services in menstrual and sexual health, economic empowerment, and integration.

-In addition, Àureas MX maintained an active virtual support line offering guidance on sexual health, STI prevention, and referrals to psychosocial support, while creating safe spaces and dialogue circles that fostered trust, intercultural exchange, and emotional resilience.
+In addition, Àureas MX maintained an active virtual support line offering guidance on sexual health, STI prevention, and referrals to psychosocial support.